What is gastritis?

 An autoimmune reaction, where your immune system attacks your body's cells and tissues by mistake

-If you’re in a lot of pain or discomfort, or you’ve had ongoing indigestion problems it’s a good idea to see a doctor.
-Always seek medical advice if you notice blood in your poo or vomit blood.
+If you’re in a lot of pain or discomfort, or you’ve had ongoing indigestion problems, it’s a good idea to see a doctor.
+Always seek medical advice if you notice blood in your poo, vomit blood or your poo becomes very dark and sticky.

-Stool (poo) test – This can detect the H. pylori bacteria and show any blood in the poo
+Stool test – This can detect the H. pylori bacteria and show any blood in your poo

 Breath test – Another way to detect the H. pylori infection, this involves drinking a liquid that contains radioactive carbon and then blowing into a bag